 I’m very glad I gave the G43 another test drive.
-Before I get too far down the road of my experiences, let me describe the gun to you.
+Before I get too far down the road of my experiences, let me describe this great gun to you.

 Some have described the G43 as a single stack version of the Glock 26.
 This is a fairly accurate description.
 The newer gun is a lot thinner than the G26, though its length and height are similar.

-With the included finger extension base plate on the magazine, the pistol fits my medium sized hands with no room to spare.
+With the included finger extension base plate on the magazine, the firearm fits my medium-sized hands with no room to spare.
 For someone with larger hands, you may have some of your pinky falling off the bottom of the gun.

 On my G43, there was a small bump on the forward face of the pinky extensions.
 This raised dot was likely the result of the plastic molding process as it does not resemble the other areas of the grip.
 While it isn’t the prettiest thing I’ve ever seen, the bump is no larger or sharper than any of the other intentional bumps in the grip texture.